National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 ![OMOP [Data model](https://ohdsi.github.io/CommonDataModel).](images/understanding/fig-understanding-040-omop.png){#fig-understanding-040-omop fig-alt="omop"}

-To learn more about OMOP and get acquainted with the CDM used in the N3C Data Enclave and its functionality, see [OMOP 101: A Crash Course in OMOP Standard Vocabulary](https://unite.nih.gov/workspace/report/ri.report.main.report.1f3c0dae-0191-4f52-b69e-4e0587e24b3b) {{< fa lock title="Link requires an Enclave account" >}} and @sec-support in this guide.
+To learn more about OMOP and get acquainted with the CDM used in the Enclave and its functionality, see [OMOP 101: A Crash Course in OMOP Standard Vocabulary](https://unite.nih.gov/workspace/report/ri.report.main.report.1f3c0dae-0191-4f52-b69e-4e0587e24b3b) {{< fa lock title="Link requires an Enclave account" >}} and @sec-support in this guide.

-The figure below shows all OMOP tables within the N3C Enclave.
+The figure below shows all OMOP tables within the Enclave.

 ![Note that this folder contains tables (e.g., conditions-to-microvisits) that are unique to N3C.
 The SafeHarbor release has a comparable folder.](images/understanding/fig-understanding-050-lds.png){#fig-understanding-050-lds fig-alt="n3c tables"}